Suspected Somerville bank robber who sparked weekslong manhunt held without bail

-BOSTON (WHDH) - A suspected Somerville bank robber who sparked a three-week-long manhunt after firing his gun at a police officer was arrested Thursday morning in Providence, Rhode Island, authorities said.
+SOMERVILLE, MASS.
+(WHDH) - A suspected Somerville bank robber who sparked a three-week-long manhunt after firing his gun at a police officer has been ordered held without bail following his arrest Thursday morning in Providence, Rhode Island, authorities said.

 Rosado allegedly went into the Middlesex Federal Savings Bank on College Avenue on May 1 around 10 a.m., brandishing a handgun.